 What Are the Costs of I-2117 to Tribal Nations and Communities?

-I-2117 would cut investments in clean air and water, forests and farmlands, jobs, and transportation infrastructure.
+I-2117 would cut investments in clean air and water, forests and farmlands, jobs, and transportation infrastructure across Washington state.
 It would also eliminate critical project funding and shift the full burden of additional pollution to Tribal Nations and overburdened communities.

 If passed, I-2117 would end a major source of funding for Tribal environmental leadership and action, including: